cameroncuster/caffe_assessment/README.md

 http://0.0.0.0:4000
 ```

+Although the instructions for building the documentation are clear, I was unable
+to actually view the documentation.

 Tutorials and examples are documented close to where they live allowing for
 the documentation to be very accessible.
 The examples provide a step by step
 process for using the software among a variety of applications.
 The tutorial